Echinacea Alters Erythropoietin Levels?

 Blood doping, the process of artificially increasing the number of red blood cells in the body, has been used by athletes in an attempt to improve athletic performance.

 Performance improvement in endurance sports is enabled because of the extra oxygen-carrying capacity provided by the increase in red cell mass.
 In the past, athletes accomplished this by blood transfusion.
 The practice of blood doping has been outlawed not only because it confers an unfair advantage, but also because of the dangers involved.

 What is Erythropoietin / EPO?

-Erythropoietin (EPO), a glycoprotein hormone which is produced by the liver and kidneys, has put a whole new spin on blood doping.
+Erythropoietin (EPO), a glycoprotein hormone that is produced by the liver and kidneys, has put a whole new spin on blood doping.
 It plays a role in the regulation of red blood cell production.
-When exogenous EPO is used, it is a performance enhancing drug which can now be detected.
+When exogenous EPO is used, it is a performance-enhancing drug that can now be detected.

 How Dangerous is Erythropoietin Used by Athletes?

 To the many athletes who have tried EPO as a performance-enhancing drug, the results have often been deadly.
 Numerous athletes including many cyclists have died from heart attacks which have been speculated to be related to EPO use.
 In short, EPO use as a performance-enhancing drug is extremely dangerous as its use thickens user’s blood which increases their risk of developing a heart attack or stroke.
 In the past, the only way to test for EPO use was to detect elevated hematocrit levels, i.e. above 50%.